athomasq/athomasq.github.io/categories/hikari/setyl.md

 <br/>

-### Risks and Concerns
+### Risks and Disclosures

 1. Investing in startups is risky; only invest what you're comfortable losing.

+2. I've invested in previous financing rounds for Setyl, which could potentially lead to a conflict of interest.
+(I'm investing in this round as well.)
+I'm also an advisor to the company.

+3. The company is selling to mid-market enterprises.
+Sales cycles can be longer than expected, and customers may be sensitive to price.

-2. There's still a lot of work to be done in Setyl's go-to-market and scaling strategy -- it's far from fully baked.
+4. There's still a lot of work to be done in Setyl's go-to-market and pricing strategy -- it's far from fully baked.
 (Which is expected for a seed-stage company.)

-3. For dollar-based investors, there is (hedgeable) currency risk since Setyl is a UK-based and GBP-denominated company.
+5. For dollar-based investors, there is (hedgeable) currency risk since Setyl is a UK-based and GBP-denominated company.

 <br/>